Virtual data room examples: what they look like and how to pick one

 Example 3 - pitch deck sharing with analytics

 This is a lighter use case.
-You're still in early conversations - nothing formal yet.
-You just want to send your deck to 10 investors and know who's actually reading it.
+You're still in early conversations, nothing formal yet.
+You just want to send your deck to 10 viewers and know who's actually reading it.
 You don't need a full data room for this.
 You need a trackable link that shows you page-level analytics - who viewed it, which slides they spent the most time on, when they came back for a second look, and whether they forwarded it.
 This is where a tool like Ellty free tier is the right fit.
 You upload the deck, create a trackable link, and share it.
 You get real-time notifications and full view analytics.
 No per-user fees, no setup complexity.

 Example 4 - IPO preparation